[The article was largely written before the win against the Los Angeles Lakers this past Tuesday.]

 Fast forward to today and Monty is in his fourth season as head coach of the New Orleans franchise, but many consider his first season at the helm as his best.
 The Hornets went 46-36, made the playoffs and Monty quickly built a reputation among the league as a knowledgeable coach who took great pride in defense.
-An unfortunate ACL tear in David West's knee killed any realistic playoff run, yet the feisty Hornets did manage to make things interesting winning 2 of the first 4 games in a first round series against the overwhelming favorites, the Los Angeles Lakers.
+An unfortunate ACL tear in David West's knee killed any realistic playoff run, yet the feisty Hornets did manage to make things interesting by winning two of the first four games in a first round series against the overwhelming favorites, the Los Angeles Lakers.

 Before we go any further and re-invent the wheel, please refer to a post I made last season questioning Monty William's viability.
 In the article, we graded Monty's slow start last year in terms of meeting W-L expectations, the team's defensive performance via the four factors and a subjective look at player development.
 He failed miserably in the first two categories and received a pass in the third.
 I received plenty of feedback in support of Monty, pointing to injuries (Gordon, Davis) and the youth of the team.